Dr Rob Bramley uses an understanding of vineyard variability to tailor winegrowing for specific goals.

 Doctor of Philosophy in Soil Science from Massey University, Palmerston North, New Zealand, 1989.

-Dr Bramley is also a graduate of the Australian Institute of Company Directors.
+Dr Bramley is also a graduate of the Australian Institute of Company Directors (2007) and of the Australian Wine Industry Future Leaders Program (2009).

-Dr Bramley has made invited keynote presentations on Precision Agriculture and Precision Viticulture in Australia, New Zealand, South Africa, Chile, France, Germany and the United States of America.
+Dr Bramley has made numerous invited keynote presentations on Precision Agriculture and Precision Viticulture in Australia, New Zealand, South Africa, Chile, France, Germany, the United States of America and Brazil.

-He was one of the founding committee members of SPAA - Precision Agriculture Association and was on the editorial advisory committee of the Australian Journal of Soil Research until its restructure in 2010.
+He is an Associate Editor of the Australian Journal of Grape and Wine Research (ISI impact factor 2.958) and is a member of the international scientific committee of the Journal International des Sciences de la Vigne et du Vin.
+He was one of the founding committee members of SPAA - Precision Agriculture Australia and was on the editorial advisory committee of the Australian Journal of Soil Research until its restructure in 2010.

-Find out more about CSIRO's research into Grapes & Wine and Sugar.
+Find out more about CSIRO's research into Food and Agriculture.